Blinkx-Original/tidb-cloud-starter/README.md

 - Every **Product** represents an opportunity to monetize:
   - Affiliate item (Amazon, Capterra, SaaS tools, etc.)
   - Lead Management offer (ice machines, forklifts for rent, etc.)
-  - Dropshipping item (real supplier inventory).
+  - Dropshipping item (this is real supplier inventory).
 - Products are always grouped into **Categories**.
 - Each Product automatically generates:
   1. A **Card** (square on the homepage or category page).